AdobeDocs/advertising.en/help/dsp/optimization/custom-goal-about.md

 >* To use Analytics events in DSP, work with your Adobe Account Team to configure an advertiser-level integration.
 >* [!DNL Analytics] custom events follow this naming convention: `custom_event_[*event #*]_[*Analytics report suite ID*]`.
 Example: `custom_event_16_examplersid`

-For example, suppose that three metrics (transaction properties) are relevant to a specific package in one of your campaigns: "PDF Download" valued at 20 USD, "Email Signup" valued at 30 USD, and "Order Confirmation" valued at 40 USD.
+For example, suppose that three conversion metrics are relevant to a specific package in one of your campaigns: "PDF Download" valued at 20 USD, "Email Signup" valued at 30 USD, and "Order Confirmation" valued at 40 USD.
 If you want to give weight according to the one-time monetary value of the customer action, then the relative weights of the properties would be 1, 2, and 1.5.

 See the [best practices for creating custom goals](custom-goal-best-practices.md) for tips on how to configure your custom goals.